GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 ![node-js-blog](https://github.com/user-attachments/assets/54f2309a-c08e-4a41-b995-c52e3f4581db)

-This guide demonstrates how to build a Node JS application using a new approach to security: Token Based Access Control where developers authorize capabilities by presenting a bundle of JWT tokens to a policy engine, in this case the [the Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
+This guide demonstrates how to build a Node.js application using a new approach to security: Token-Based Access Control, where developers authorize capabilities by presenting a bundle of JWT tokens to a policy engine, in this case, the [Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
 The Cedar policy syntax is very expressive.
-Developer can even express policies based on a person's role or group membership.
-And so that's just what we're going to do here... use TBAC to implement RBAC and ABAC.
-That may sound confusing, but carry on further for more details on why this makes sense!
+A developer can even express policies based on a person's role or group membership.
+And that's exactly what we're going to do here: use TBAC to implement RBAC and ABAC.
+That may not sound very clear, but carry on further for more details on why this makes sense!

-# Sample Application: Cloud Infrastrcutre
+# Sample Application: Cloud Infrastructure

-For demo, we're going to use role-based access control (or "RBAC") and attribute-based access control (or "ABAC") to develop a sample application that allows users to create, update, and delete virtual machine.
+For demo, we're going to use role-based access control (or "RBAC") and attribute-based access control (or "ABAC") to develop a sample application that allows users to create, update, and delete virtual machines.
 It's a very simple version of Digital Ocean APIs!
-For example, There is simple username password login simulating OAuth tokens.
+For example, a simple username and password login is simulating OAuth tokens.
 In your real application, you can add federated authentication via a standard OpenID Connect Provider.
 After authentication, Cedarling plays a role in authorization, which will take roles from the ID Token to authorize a user.
 Below are the roles which perform will perform the following actions and access virtual machine resources.
 If a user has enough permission, then allow the action; otherwise, deny.

 - Principals: Users with roles like `admin`, `developer`, and `auditor`.
 - Actions: `Create`, `Update`, `Delete`, and `View` virtual machines